-Join us at our monthly meetings with guest speakers, panel presentations, and a light lunch.
+Join us at our monthly meetings with guest speakers, panel presentations, and a light brunch.
 We generally meet on the last Monday of the month from September to April.
 The public is welcome!

 You see us around town!
 We're the ones who fill the window boxes at Town Hall and the Still River Post Office, provide flowers for the library, walk the Harvard trails, and much more.
 Some of our community activities include: